Ryan and Leanne Clarke Prizes in Advocacy and Active Citizenship

 This session is strongly recommended for anyone considering applying.
 The session will outline key aspects of effective advocacy to assist in the development of individual or group campaigns.
 Students do not have to have an idea confirmed by the information session.
 The session may assist with encouraging ideas to explore.
 There will be plenty of time for questions.

 Students must submit an intent to participate by the deadline in order to participate in the poster showcase.
+The deadline to submit an intent to participate has now past.

 Poster Showcase - April 27, 10am-1pm in LRW 1055